Albertzue/learning_language/english/from_books.md

 ## watershed  `an event or period that is important because it represents a big change in how people do or think about something`
 The most obvious watershed event was the creation and subsequent intense commercialization of the World Wide Web starting in the early 1990s.

+## synergistically  `in a way that causes or involves synergy (= the combined power of working together that is greater than the power achieved by working separately)`
+As we shall see, NAT can also be synergistically combined with firewalls to produce combination devices that have become the most popular types of routers used to connect end users, including home networks and small enterprises, to the Internet.